swirlai/swirl-search/docs/AI-Co-Pilot.md

 SWIRL Co-Pilot expects the following from GAI/LLMs that provide chat functionality:

-* Support for receiving the chat history in each message, in reverse chronological order, i.e. the [OpenAI Chat Completions format TBD]()
+* Support for receiving the chat history in each message, in reverse chronological order, i.e. the format used by the [OpenAI Chat Completions API](https://platform.openai.com/docs/guides/chat-completions/getting-started)

-* Prompt support of at least 3k tokens per message TBD
+* Prompt support of at least 3k tokens per message, with 6k+ preferred

+* Currently, we recommend OpenAI GPT-4 (all variants including 'o'), Anthropic Claude 3 or Google Gemini Pro/Ultra.
+But there are many incredible models, and any of them that support the chat history (noted above) may work.
+Please [let us know](#support) what works, and doesn't work!